This article explains the process of setting up Visitor Aware at your location using the following configuration:

 In order to ensure badges always print when visitors check-in, be sure to set the print helper application to open at startup.
 Your users will not need to log in to the print helper on each startup and will only need to sign in if they haven't already.

-Step 4: Test your Handheld Barcode Scanner (optional)
+Step 4: Test your Handheld Barcode Scanner (Optional)

 If you're using USB handheld barcode scanners (See https://www.singlewire.com/visitor-aware-hardware):